Responsible Disclosure

 • Tools and artifacts used during discovery;

-• IP address used during the testing;
+• IP address used during the testing.
+This will enable us to view logs related to your testing;

 • Your name/handle and a link for recognition in our Hall of Fame;